rafipatel/rafipatel/README.md

 ## About Me

 - 🌱 I’m currently pursuing an MSc in Artificial Intelligence with a focus on Deep Learning.
-- 💞️ I’m actively looking for part-time or internship opportunities related to AI.
+- 💞️ I’m actively looking for internship - full timeopportunities related to AI.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/rafiahmed-patel-bb2954202/).

 ## My Skills